discreetlogcontracts/dlcspecs/NumericOutcome.md

 }
 ```

-I will use this function for the purposes of this specification but note that when iterating through a range of sequential numbers,
+We will use this function for the purposes of this specification but note that when iterating through a range of sequential numbers,
 there are faster algorithms for computing sequential decompositions.

 We will then need a function to compute the shared prefix and the unique digits of `start` and `end`.